cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - prk, pseudo-random key
 - server_public_key, The encoded server public key for the AKE protocol
-- client_private_key, The encoded client private key for the AKE protocol
+- client_private_key, The encoded client private key for the AKE protocol.
+This is nil in the internal key mode
 - server_identity, The encoded server identity
 - client_identity, The encoded client identity